lfbr0/bible-examiner/readme.md

 Bible Examiner is a web application with REST API capabilities, using Express.js and Node.js, that allows for comparison between commentary by several theologists on The Bible.
 In other others, it's like a theology compass with theologists as reference points. \
 ***Now available for usage on https://bible-examiner.herokuapp.com/ !***

 **Now also has an API you can use.
-Check the docs folder for a postman collection containing examples of API usage.
+Check the docs folder for a Postman collection containing examples of API usage.
 There's also a Swagger OpenAPI file detailing the API specification.**

 ### Program design